-The following Sections IV. through VIII. set forth the principal duties and responsibilities of the Committee.
+The following shall be the principal duties and responsibilities of the Committee.
 These matters are set forth as a guide with the understanding that the Committee may supplement them as appropriate.

-IV.
-FINANCIAL RISK ASSESSMENT AND CONTROLS
+A. FINANCIAL RISK ASSESSMENT AND CONTROLS

-- A. discuss the Company's policies on risk assessment and risk management at least annually, including the risk of fraud.
-The Committee also shall discuss the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures; - B. review with senior management the Company's overall antifraud programs and controls; and - C. discuss with the internal auditors and the independent auditor the overall scope and plans for their respective audits, including the adequacy of staffing and budget or compensation.
+- discuss the Company's policies on risk assessment and risk management, including the risk of fraud.
+The Committee also shall discuss the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures; - 2. review with senior management the Company's overall antifraud programs and controls; and - 3. discuss with the internal auditors and the independent auditor the overall scope and plans for their respective audits, including the adequacy of staffing and budget or compensation.

-V. FINANCIAL REPORTING AND DISCLOSURE MATTERS
+B. FINANCIAL REPORTING AND DISCLOSURE MATTERS

-- A. prior to the filing of the Company's Quarterly Report on Form 10-Q, meet with management and the independent auditor to review and discuss the quarterly financial statements of the Company, including Management's Discussion and Analysis of Financial Condition and Results of Operations.
-Also, in connection therewith, the Committee shall discuss with management and the independent auditor the results of the quarterly review and any other matters required to be communicated to the Committee by the independent auditor under the standards of the Public Company Accounting Oversight Board (PCAOB) (United States); - B. prior to the filing of the Company's Annual Report on Form 10-K (or the annual report to stockholders if distributed prior to the filing of the Form 10-K), meet with management and the independent auditor to review and discuss the annual audited financial statements of the Company, including Management's Discussion and Analysis of Financial Condition and Results of Operations.
-Also, the Committee shall discuss with management and the independent auditor the results of the annual audit and any matters required to be communicated to the Committee by the independent auditor under professional standards.
-Based on the foregoing and on review of other information made available to the Committee, the Committee will recommend to the Board whether the audited financial statements should be included in the Company's Form 10-K.
+1. prior to the filing of the Company's Quarterly Report on Form 10-Q, meet with management and the independent auditor to review, discuss and approve the quarterly financial statements of the Company, including Management's Discussion and Analysis of Financial Condition and Results of Operations.
+Also, in connection therewith, the Committee shall discuss with management and the independent auditor the results of the quarterly review and any other matters required to be communicated to the Committee by the independent auditor under the standards of the Public Company Accounting Oversight Board (PCAOB) (United States);

+2. prior to the filing of the Company's Annual Report on Form 10-K (or the annual report to stockholders if distributed prior to the filing of the Form 10-K), meet with management and the independent auditor to review, discuss, approve and recommend to the Board the annual audited financial statements of the Company, including Management's Discussion and Analysis of Financial Condition and Results of Operations.
+Also, the Committee shall discuss with management and the independent audit and any matters required to be communicated to the Committee by the independent auditor under professional standards.

-The Committee's review of the financial statements shall include: (1) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company's selection or application of accounting principles, and major issues as to the adequacy and effectiveness of the Company's internal control over financial reporting and any specific remedial actions adopted in light of significant deficiencies or material weaknesses; (2) discussions with management and the independent auditor regarding significant financial reporting issues and judgments made about the preparation of the financial statements and the reasonableness of those judgments, including analyses of the effects of alternative GAAP methods on the financial statements; (3) consideration of the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements; (4) consideration of the judgment of both management and the independent auditor about the quality, not just the acceptability, of accounting principles; and (5) the completeness and clarity of the disclosures in the financial statements.
+The Committee's review of the financial statements shall include: (1) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company's selection or application of accounting principles, and major issues as to the adequacy and effectiveness of the Company's internal control over financial reporting and any specific remedial actions adopted in light of significant deficiencies or material weaknesses; (2) discussions with management and the independent auditor regarding significant financial reporting issues and judgments made about the preparation of the financial statements and the reasonableness of those judgments; (3) consideration of the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements; (4) consideration of the judgment of both management and the independent auditor, not just the acceptability, of accounting principles; and (5) the completeness and clarity of the disclosures in the financial statements.